 Employers should also be actively demonstrating that they have properly assessed the risk and have taken appropriate steps to mitigate these risks by sharing their risk assessment through a notice on their website or displaying it clearly on notice boards within the workplace.
 Involving employees in discussions and demonstrating that risk assessments have been carried out will indicate that the employer is taking their employees’ health and safety seriously.

 Employers should consider the guidance in the first instance and follow it properly.
 The extent to which the employer has complied with government guidance, and clearly communicated this to the individual, will certainly be relevant (although not necessarily determinative) of whether a fear of danger is deemed reasonable.

-Once the clinically vulnerable are no longer being advised to shield, employers should give them “safest available on-site roles” if they cannot work from home.
+Although the clinically vulnerable are no longer required to shield the suggestion is that employers should give them “safest available on-site roles” if they cannot work from home.
 This could involve providing a special area within the workplace for that individual, which would allow for them to stay 2m away from others and, if this is not possible, employers need to carefully assess whether this is an acceptable level of risk.
 A risk assessment should be carried out for individuals in the vulnerable groups in relation to their travelling to and working at the particular workplace.

 Referring back to an employee’s statutory protection, if a risk assessment is not carried out or if the risks cannot be averted or minimised, it would seem reasonable for the affected employee to believe that there was an ongoing and serious imminent danger and that they could not reasonably be expected to return to work or that they should limit their working activities in some ways.